SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 as part of the value type's original implementation, as described in :ref:`Initialization_InitializerDelegationForValueTypes`.

+If you use an extension to add an initializer to a structure from a module other than the module that declares that structure, the new initializer must call one of the initializers from the original declaration before using or changing ``self``.

 The example below defines a custom ``Rect`` structure to represent a geometric rectangle.
 The example also defines two supporting structures called ``Size`` and ``Point``, both of which provide default values of ``0.0`` for all of their properties: